 Microsoft then told them there was no way to recover this information.
 When the feature you are relying on to protect you is the feature that does you in, well, that’s kind of hard to recover from.

 It could be argued that this is “only personal chats within Teams” data.
 However, this is not the case with a company that has a regulatory requirement to store such information.
-Druva does support backing up Teams, with users’ private chats coming very soon, but like other backup companies, we are limited to the APIs Microsoft makes available.
+Druva supports the protection and recovery of Teams data, with users’ private chats coming very soon, but like similar companies, we are limited to the APIs Microsoft makes available.
 We are therefore not able to restore those chats; they are only available for download.

 I think all of that would be missing my point, which is that this is why I don’t trust something like Retention Policies, or the Recycle Bin, or the Site Collection Recycle Bin, because they’re all stored inside the thing being backed up.
 Make a mistake like KPMG did, and your “backups” disappear.